DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/How democracy ends.md

 This mindlessness is what links environmental catastrophe, nuclear wars and genocidal oblivion.
 It may take place in some distraction in which we do not realise that our homes are being destroyed, we may be too hyper-attentive: too focused on the game of nuclear deterrence or or we could be obedient to a course of actions that everyone else is doing. (paraphrased, 66-67)

-Why has the warnings of environmental catastrophy no longer resonating as they once did?
+Why has the warnings of environmental catastrophe no longer resonating as they once did?
 (68-69)
 1. "Success: there is less to fear once our earlier fears have been dealt with.
 The greater risk now is complacency.
 Having seen off one threat, we are tempted to think that any fresh dangers are being exaggerated, forgetting what it was that rescued us first time around."
 2. "The politics of environmental regulation are more divisive than they were half a century ago." - what is the value of public goods, how much should be distributed?
 3. "The third reason for the change is that Carson's vision of the worst that can happen has long been superseded by another kind of threat.
 The space for worrying about environmental disaster is now fully occupied by the idea of climate change."